 Cat aggression?
 Yikes!
 When a snuggle-puss turns into a snarling ball of claws, owners are at a loss to understand or deal with cat aggression.
+You wonder, why does my cat bite me?
 Besides hurt feelings, cat aggression can cause injuries or cause the cat to lose a loving home.
+Learn more about cat fights here.

 4 KINDS OF CAT AGGRESSION

-Aggression can be caused by health issues including pain or hyperthyroidism.
+Health issues including pain or hyperthyroidism can cause aggression.
 Any sudden personality change demands a veterinary exam.
-But cats don’t aggress because they’re mean—they always have a good reason, whether it makes sense to humans or not.
+But cats don’t aggress because they’re mean—they always have a good reason, whether or not it makes sense to humans.
 Recognize these 4 common types of cat aggression and learn how to keep the peace.

 Some cats simply can’t tolerate more than two or three strokes and use the “leave-me-alone-bite” to stop the petting.
 The bite does stop the owner’s touch, which trains the cat that biting works so he repeats the behavior.